 Rebuilding strategies should also always be considered for preventable crises where stakeholder relationships may be permanently damaged.
 While it may take more time to rekindle the relationship, these actions will mark the first step toward recovery.

 2. Diminish Strategy

 This strategy works to minimize the amount of responsibility placed on the organization.
-This is achieved by offering excuses for or justifying the company's actions.
+This is achieved by justifying and offering excuses for the company's actions.